 Geology & Volcanology

-It is the highest point of Serra de Água de Pau, a magical forest where you can discover many other natural wonders like fumaroles, hot springs and waterfalls.
-Also, several rivers are flowing in the slopes of this peak.
-For instance Ribeira da Praia, a Ribeira das Três Voltas, a Ribeira das Barreiras, e a Grota das Pedras.
+It is the highest point of Serra de Água de Pau, a magical forest where you can discover many other natural wonders like fumaroles, hot springs, and waterfalls.
+Moreover, several rivers flow along the slopes of this peak.
+For instance, Ribeira da Praia, a Ribeira das Três Voltas, a Ribeira das Barreiras, e a Grota das Pedras.

-The peak is made up of basaltic rock, which is a type of volcanic rock that is formed from the rapid cooling of lava.
+The peak is made of basaltic rock, a type of volcanic rock formed from the rapid cooling of lava.
 The volcanic activity that created Pico da Barrosa played a significant role in shaping the island’s central landscape.

 History & Geography

-The volcanic peak was formed during the last phase of volcanic activity on the island.
-This occurred approximately 15,000 years ago, during the final stages of the island’s formation.
+The volcanic peak was formed during the last phase of volcanic activity on the island, approximately 15,000 years ago, during the final stages of the island’s formation.
 However, the current configuration you can see formed around 5,000 years ago.
-This is the youngest caldera of the green island and the last eruption occurred in 1563.
+This is the youngest caldera of the green island, and the last eruption occurred in 1563.

-Pico da Barrosa is located more or less in the central area of São Miguel island in the Azores.
-It is quite close to the main city of Ponta Delgada.
+Pico da Barrosa is located in the central area of São Miguel island in the Azores, near the city of Ponta Delgada.

 Fauna & Flora

 Being located inside a Natural Reserve of approximately 900 hectares, Pico da Barrosa is home to a diversity of fauna and flora.
 For the fauna part, you will mostly encounter cattle animals like cows.
-There are also many birds like seagulls, the Azores wood pigeon or the common blackbird.
+There are also many birds, like seagulls, the Azores wood pigeon, and the common blackbird.

 Flora-wise, some endemic plants can be found.
 For example, the Azorean heather, the Azores juniper, Frangula azorica, and the Azorean laurel.
-All around Pico da Barrosa, you will also find many agricultural fields.
+You will also find many agricultural fields all around Pico da Barrosa.
 The fertile volcanic soil is used for growing diverse vegetables.

 Admire the View of the Island

-From the top of the mountain, you will have a wonderful panoramic view over the island of São Miguel.
-With great weather, you will even be able to see Pico da Vara to the East, the highest point of the island and Sete Cidades volcanic complex, the western part of the island.
+From the top of the mountain, you will have a fantastic panoramic view over the island of São Miguel.
+With great weather, you will even be able to see Pico da Vara to the East, the highest point of the island, and Sete Cidades volcanic complex, the western part of the island.

-If you go to the area before the parking lot, you can admire both the south and north coasts of the green island, with the cities of Ponta Delgada and Ribeira Grande and many little volcanic cones in between.
+If you go to the area before the parking lot, you can admire the green island’s south and north coasts, with the cities of Ponta Delgada and Ribeira Grande and many small volcanic cones in between.

 This natural gem has been a protected natural reserve since 1974.
-Enjoy the view, as it is much easier to look at it than go on the hike for a closer look.
-For those who don’t have good physical conditions, or with not have much time to explore, this viewpoint allows them to have a perfect view of the lake and is accessible to all.
+Enjoy the view, as it is much easier to look at it than to go on the hike for a closer look.
+For those who don’t have good physical conditions or who don’t have much time to explore, this viewpoint allows them to have a perfect view of the lake and is accessible to all.

-On the highest point of Pico da Barrosa, there is a Radio tower and a camera to see live weather.
-From the parking lot, follow the dirt road on the left walking up on the hill.
+On the highest point of Pico da Barrosa, there is a radio tower and a camera that allows you to see live weather.
+From the parking lot, follow the dirt road on the left and walk up the hill.
 Once you walk a bit, you will begin to see the islet of Vila Franca do Campo on the south and then the city itself, bathed by the Atlantic Ocean.

-Hiking to the summit of the peak offers incredible panoramic views of the surrounding landscape.
-It is considered moderate to challenging depending on the route taken and your physical capacities.
-You can walk for as long as you wish as the trail continues around the peak.
-But you will need to come back on the same path.
+Hiking to the summit offers incredible panoramic views of the surrounding landscape.
+Depending on the route taken and your physical capacities, it is considered moderate to challenging.
+The trail continues around the peak, so you can walk for as long as you wish, but you will need to come back on the same path.

-This is one of the best spots on São Miguel island to see breathtaking sunsets, and also sunrises by the way.
-The sun will be going down in the crater of Sete Cidades as the sky fills with many colours.
-What a wonderful vision surrounded by amazing landscapes.
+This is one of the best spots on São Miguel island to see breathtaking sunsets and also sunrises, by the way.
+The sun will be going down in the crater of Sete Cidades as the sky fills with many colors.
+What an unbelievable vision surrounded by amazing landscapes.

-This place is also incredible to see the stars at night as there is not so much artificial light around.
+This place is also unbelievable for seeing the stars at night as there is not so much artificial light around.
 If the clouds are away, you can even see the Milky Way.
-Also, when the weather conditions are good you can see many paragliders taking off from the sloped of Pico da Barrosa and landing at Santa Barbara beach.
+Moreover, when the weather conditions are reasonable, you can see many paragliders taking off from the slopes of Pico da Barrosa and landing at Santa Barbara Beach.

 Best Time of the Day

 The best times of the day to go to Pico da Barrosa are sunrise or sunset hours.
-It is a very special moment to observe São Miguel island in different colours.
-Also, golden hours are great for photography lovers.
+It is an exceptional moment to observe São Miguel island in different colors.
+Moreover, golden hours are great for photography lovers.

-If you want to avoid the crowds, as this is quite a popular spot, then go early in the morning or the late afternoon, especially during the summertime.
+If you like to avoid crowds, as this is quite a popular spot, then go early in the morning or the late afternoon, especially during the summer.
 You can also go during lunchtime and have a picnic with a view.

 Plan Your Visit To Pico da Barrosa